7 Web Design Mistakes That Could Be Scaring Away Your Visitors

 You might not think the fonts on your site matter, but utilizing type haphazardly or without thoughtful intention is a major design flaw and affects the experience your visitors will have, even if just subconsciously.

 Just like with other elements of design, typography follows rules — dictating what text combinations, colors, font size, and layouts are aesthetically-pleasing and effective.
 Well-established typography can increase your conversion rates, build your brand authority, encourage action, amplify your message, and create a positive sensory experience.
-Consult our guide for typography to-dos, and plan your font strategy with meticulous consideration or else you risk interrupting usability and cognitive fluency.

 5. Ghostly Calls to Action